stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 People may pursue multiple, unrelated projects

-Our platform <span style="color:#e49436">must</span> distinguish between projects in order to avoid misguided recommendations.
+-> Our system <span style="color:#e49436">must</span> distinguish between projects in order to avoid misguided recommendations.

-(Should be doable?)

 #HSLIDE

 ## curating

 transforming a pile of maybes

 into a handful of go-to resources

 ---?image=images/curating.png&size=auto 90%